 Painting Through the Pain: Battling chronic illness, Navy veteran finds joy in unique painting style

-VIRGINIA BEACH, Va. – Nez Nelson never knows what it’s going to look like when she lifts her cup from the canvas and lets the paint spill out.
+VIRGINIA BEACH, Va. - Nez Nelsen never knows what it's going to look like when she lifts her cup from the canvas and lets the paint spill out.

 But she knows how it makes her feel.

-“Like a meditative high,” Nelson describes it.
+"Like a meditative high," Nelsen describes it.

 This U.S. Navy veteran, wife and mother says after she left her 20-year military career behind, she not only struggled with PTSD, but also battled cancer, chronic pain and depression.

 She says her therapist said to watch Bob Ross videos for help with healing.
-Nelson admits she was reluctant, but did it anyway and was inspired.
+Nelsen admits she was reluctant, but did it anyway and was inspired.

 But with chronic pain in her legs and arms, traditional painting wasn't an option.
 She discovered a technique called "pour painting," where an artist mixes up colors and a painting medium in a cup and then pours it onto a canvas.